-Credit Hours: 4 Prerequisite: BIO 101 and 102 Availability: On demand
+Credit Hours: 4 Prerequisite: BIO 101 and 102

 BIO 370 Introduction to Microbiology

 This is a course in general microbiology including study of fungi, algae, protozoa, and viruses, but with special emphasis on bacteria.
 Students wishing to enter one of the various health care professions are encouraged to take this course in order to meet entrance requirements.